DamilolaAbiona/Objects/README.md

+As Nigeria goes to the polls, here is an object representing some of the Presidential Candidates:

+const presidentialCandidates = {
+AAC: 'Omoyele Sowore',
+ACCORD: 'Christopher Imumolen',
+APC: 'Bola Ahmed Tinubu',
+LP: 'Peter Obi',
+NNPP: 'Rabiu Kwankwaso',
+PDP: 'Atiku Abubakar',
+}

+Using any of the enumeration methods taught in class (for…in or for..of), log out each of the presidential candidates in this format:
-3.Clone the Object Using JSON.parse()Clone the Object Using Spread Syntax# Objects
+’Omoyele Sowore is the presidential candidate of AAC’ 3.Clone the Object Using JSON.parse()Clone the Object Using Spread Syntax# Objects

 1. Using the constructor method, create an InstagramPost() constructor function that takes the properties below as arguments.